 So often we walk from one place to another without really noticing what we are doing.
 Our walking is automatic and we spend the time thinking about some other thing we have decided is important.

-Start regular walking meditations where you practice meditation and mindfulness as you walk.
+Start regular walking meditation mindfulness where you practice meditation and mindfulness as you walk.
 The point is to focus on the walking itself, the movements, your breathing and your surroundings rather than on the journey itself.

 Zen12 uses binaural beats to put your mind into a natural, relaxing state conducive to meditation.

 ==> Click here to find out more <===

 The benefits of meditation and mindfulness are well documented so you might imagine that everyone would be doing it.